Identityofsine/CS319Journal/readme.md

 > What did you do particularly well?

-I believe I have met the requirements of the project adequately and have designed systems that seem to acheive the desired functionality.
+I believe I have met the requirements of the project adequately and have designed systems that seem to achieve the desired functionality.
 I have used a combination of various UML diagrams, and skills I learned through the course in-terms of the Software Development Life Cycle, to design the system.

 I believe the best part of my project is the use of all my UML Diagrams, I believe they are well designed and provide a good understanding of the system.
-I carefully thought out the system, the users, and the various purposes, and designed robust and releastic diagrams to represent the system.
+I carefully thought out the system, the users, and the various purposes, and designed robust and realistic diagrams to represent the system.

 ## Self-Assessment